Path

 She moves through an unmanaged tract

-by hexagonal pavers, buttressed
+Gray hexagonal pavers buttressed

 by wire fencing on each side.
 Keeping